julianfigueroaGL/gorilla-cast-docs/docs/best-practices/vuex/vuex.md

 # Best practices for Vuex

-[Vuex](https://vuex.vuejs.org/) is the state management pattern and library for Vue Js applications
+[Vuex](https://vuex.vuejs.org/) is the state management pattern and library for Vue Js applications.

-- Have in mind adding Vuex since the start of you Vue Js application
+- Have in mind adding Vuex since the start of you Vue Js application.

-- Definitely it will make your life ease
+- Definitely it will make your life ease.

-- A way to handle (get and modify) the app state
+- A way to handle (get and modify) the app state.

-- Makes the codebase consistent and improve the code reviews
+- Makes the codebase consistent and improve the code reviews.

 ## External resource